HiroshiFuu/django-onetimelink/README.rst

 **Notes**

     * Tested with Django 2.2
+    * Tested with Django 3.1

 ========
 Features
 ========

-    * One-time only download ink
+    * One-time only download link

 ============
 Installation